-Under The Act and the Ethics Rules, a candidate is an individual who has, or should have filed a Statement of Organization ["SO"] for a campaign committee with the appropriate repository office.
+Under the Ethics Rules, a candidate is an individual who has, or should have filed a Statement of Organization ["SO"] for a candidate committee with the Ethics Commission.

 • When must a SO be filed?
 Within 10 days of exceeding \$1,000 in funds, goods, or services received or expended for the campaign.
 This includes the candidate's own funds and loans for the campaign.